William Still: American Civil War and aftermath

 During the American Civil War, Still operated the post exchange at Camp William Penn, the training camp for United States Colored Troops north of Philadelphia.
-He also opened a stove store and in 1861 bought a coal yard and operated a coal delivery business, which continued after the war.
+He also opened a stove store and in 1861 bought a coal yard and operated a coal delivery business, which he continued to operate after the war.

 In 1867, Still published A Brief Narrative of the Struggle for the Rights of Colored People of Philadelphia in the City Railway Cars.

 In 1872, Still published an account of the Underground Railroad, The Underground Railroad Records, based on the carefully recorded secret notes he had kept in diaries during those years.
 His book includes his impressions of station masters such as Thomas Garrett, Daniel Gibbons and Abigail Goodwin.
 It went through three editions and in 1876 was displayed at the Philadelphia Centennial Exhibition.
 Historians have since used it to understand how the Underground Railroad worked; both Project Gutenberg and the Internet archive make the text freely available.

 Business and philanthropy

 After the war, Still continued as an active businessman, philanthropist and social activist in the Philadelphia metropolitan areas.

 In addition to the ongoing coal business, Still owned considerable real estate, including Liberty Hall, for some time the largest public hall in the U.S. owned by a black man.
 He also owned stock in the journal the Nation, was a member of Philadelphia's Board of Trade, and financed and was officer of the Social and Civil Statistical Association of Philadelphia (which in part tracked freed people).

-Still also remained active in the Colored Conventions Movement, having attended national conventions including the New England Colored Citizens' Convention of 1859, where Still advocated equal educational opportunities for all African Americans.
+Still also remained active in the Colored Conventions Movement, having attended national conventions including the New England Colored Citizens' Convention of 1859, where he advocated for equal educational opportunities for all African Americans.
 He also advocated for temperance which motivated him to organize a mission Sabbath School for the Presbyterian Church.
 He was a member of the Freedmen's Aid Union and Commission, an officer of the Philadelphia Home for the Aged and Infirm Colored Persons, and an elder in the Presbyterian church (where he established Sabbath Schools to promote literacy including among freed blacks).

 He had a strong interest in the welfare of black youth.
 He helped to establish an orphanage and the first YMCA for African Americans in Philadelphia.
-In addition to continuing as member of the board for the Soldiers and Sailors Orphan Home and the Home for the Destitute Colored Children, Still became a trustee at Storer College.
+In addition to continuing as member of the board for the Soldiers and Sailors Orphan Home and the Home for the Destitute Colored Children, Still became a trustable person at Storer College.

 Death, legacy and honors

-Still died July 14, 1902, at his home, 726 South 19th Street in Philadelphia.
+Still died July 14, 1902, at his home on 726 South 19th Street in Philadelphia.
 He was buried in Eden Cemetery in Collingdale, Delaware County, Pennsylvania, as would later be his wife and daughter.
 Founded just a month before Still's death, Eden Cemetery is now the nation's oldest African-American owned cemetery, and on the National Register of Historic Places since 2010.
 In March 2018, Still's residence of 1850–1855 was identified and placed on the Philadelphia Register of Historic Places.